equinor/az-static-web-app-docs-template/README.md

         2. You can serve the page locally as follows: `poetry run mkdocs serve -f docs/source/equinor-example/mkdocs.yml`.

 ## Step 4: Set up authentication using Azure Active Directory
-**GOAL:** After this section, the user should be able to click the "login" button and then have access to the content behind the "Verify authenticated role" button.
+**GOAL:** After this section, the user should be able to click the "login" button on the SWA and then have access to the content behind the "Verify authenticated role" button.
 This can be useful if you want to restrict content to employees of your company only.

 For the next two steps, we will follow along with Microsoft's own [tutorial](https://docs.microsoft.com/en-us/azure/static-web-apps/assign-roles-microsoft-graph).